WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ismael-KherroubiGarcia/Weekly-Meetings.md

 #### Who did you help this week?

 * Over the past week, I helped the DSSG folks with the ethical research workshop!
+  * KW: You did such a great job!
 * I also helped PH (I think!) by doing some DMPOnline testing

 #### Who helped you this week?

 * You saved the day by making a Zoom room that worked for the DSSG training!
+  * KW: Aaaaah my many talents!!

 #### What did you achieve?